Islandora/documentation/docs/installation/docker/converting.md

 # Converting to modern ISLE Site Template

-This guide is intended to helper migrate ISLE-DC sites or ISLE Site Template sites that use docker compose profiles to manage a `dev` and `prod` profile for docker services.
+This guide is intended to help convert ISLE-DC sites or ISLE Site Template sites that use docker compose profiles to manage a `dev` and `prod` profile for docker services.

-Migrating your docker-compose is completely optional.
+Converting your docker-compose is completely optional.
 If you are happy with your setup, you can ignore this conversion guide.
-However, if you'd like to align with the latest community version, the following instructions explain how to convert your site into the Site Template style of docker-compose.yml.
+However, if you'd like to align with the supported community version, the following instructions explain how to convert your site.

 ## Major changes

-If you're trying to decide whether you want to migrate, these are the major changes from older versions of ISLE Site Template and ISLE-DC.
-If any of these address issues you've had with your setup, you may want to consider migrating.
+If you're trying to decide whether you want to convert, these are the major changes from older versions of ISLE Site Template and ISLE-DC.
+If any of these address issues you've had with your setup, you may want to consider converting.

+### docker-compose.yml

 The major change from isle-dc is `docker-compose.yml` is now tracked in version control, so both development and production have the same `docker-compose.yml` and any changes are tracked in git.

-The main difference between ISLE-DC and the Site Template is the way the docker-compose.yml file is generated.
-In ISLE-DC we generate it based on your .env variables and a make command, but in Site Template it is ready to go out of the box.

 This means that in ISLE-DC you had separate docker-compose.yml files for development and production, but in site template there is one file for both.

+Older versions of ISLE Site Template used docker compose profiles to manage a `dev` and `prod` profile for docker services.
+This has been consolidated into a single set of services that can be managed with `make` commands.

+### codebase now in ./drupal/rootfs/var/www/drupal

+ISLE-DC had the Drupal codebase in `./codebase`.
+The new location is `./drupal/rootfs/var/www/drupal`

-### Default HTTP
+### Default to HTTP

-The default dev environment use `http` rather than `https`.
-Running `https` in development environments has proven difficult.
-Additionally, in production some institutions have TLS terminated in front of ISLE (having ISLE act as a backend on a frontend reverse proxy) so having better support around switching from TLS to HTTP seemed warranted.
+The default dev environment uses `http` rather than `https`.
+Running `https` in development environments has proven difficult to support for various host setups.
+For example, in production some institutions have TLS terminated in front of ISLE (having ISLE act as a backend on a frontend reverse proxy) so having better support around switching from TLS to HTTP seemed warranted.
 To help with this there are some new `make` commands to allow switching between http, tls-mkcert, and tls-letsencrypt easier.

 ### Default domain